-On eastern side is a gate (gopura) representing the east direction the temple.
-A laterite wall standing approximately 2.5 meters high and measuring 126 meters from east to west and 120 meters south to north provides additional enclosure to the entire complex.
+On the eastern side is a gate (gopura) representing the east direction the temple.
+A laterite wall standing approximately 2.5 meters high and measuring 126 meters from east to west and 120 meters south to the north provides additional enclosure to the entire complex.

 Outside you can see baray, or holy reservoir, measuring roughly 200 by 370 meters.

-The term means obviously “king of the gods,” in the sense that one god, generally Śiva, was recognized as higher than others in the Hindu pantheon and through his authority brought order to heaven.
+The term means obviously “king of the gods,” in the sense that one god, generally Śiva, was recognised as higher than others in the Hindu pantheon and through his authority brought order to heaven.
 Court religious ritual, as described repeatedly in the inscription, focused on maintaining a linga, or holy shaft, in which Śiva’s essence was believed to reside.

 More facts about Angkor Wat

-Archeologists found the evidence of another city near Khmer identified as a ‘lost’ city called Mahendraparvata, which is located about 25 miles (40 km) north of Angkor Wat.
+Archaeologists found the evidence of another city near Khmer identified as a ‘lost’ city called Mahendraparvata, which is located about 25 miles (40 km) north of Angkor Wat.